yang-a1/gen_analysis/tests/experiments/exp2/exp2.md

-# Experiment: Evaluating Gene Implication in Ataxia Using `gen_analysis`
+# Experiment 2: Evaluating Gene Implication in Ataxia Using `gen_analysis` using a new model

 ## Background